adamgunderson/FireMon-Zone-Mapper/README.md

 # FireMon Zone Mapper

-This script maps firewall zones (shown as zoneDisplays on interfaces) to FireMon compliance zones.
+This script maps firewall zones to FireMon compliance zones.
 Designed to run directly on FireMon appliances.

 ## Features